Are You a Good Candidate for Bariatric Surgery?

 Struggling with obesity can be extremely challenging, especially when your body’s weight interferes with key activities in daily life.
 In addition, obesity can lead to numerous health issues, including joint weakness, diabetes, and risk of heart attack.

-Surgical weight loss alternatives may offer some compelling opportunities for those seeking a solution to dramatic weight loss, but is bariatric surgery right for you?
+Surgical weight loss alternatives may offer some compelling opportunities for those seeking a solution to dramatic weight loss, but are you the ideal candidate for bariatric surgery?

 Weight loss surgery may seem like a good choice for you, but not all individuals are eligible for bariatric procedures.
 In general, surgical candidates must meet strict requirements, including: